FAQ & The Story

 Moderate weed and pathogen controlStrong weed and pathogen suppression

-Adds useful Fungi to your soil food webLow odor- perfect for indoor plants
+Adds useful fungi to your soil food webLow odor — perfect for indoor plants

-End result of the decomposition of a mixture of organic materials like leaves, lawn clippings, and food waste, by a variety of microorganisms.
-End result after they digest organic matter, like decomposing plant material and kitchen scraps.
+End result of the decomposition of a mixture of organic materials like leaves, lawn clippings, and food waste, broken down by a variety of microorganisms.End result after worms digest organic matter, like decomposing plant material and kitchen scraps.

 Created through a process called composting, where organic materials are piled together and allowed to decompose over time.
-This decomposition process is facilitated by bacteria, fungi, and other microorganisms present in the compost pile.Produced specifically through the digestive process of earthworms.
+This decomposition is facilitated by bacteria, fungi, and other microorganisms present in the pile.Produced specifically through the digestive process of earthworms.
 Worms ingest organic matter, break it down in their digestive system, and excrete nutrient-rich castings.